 13. Egg Salad.
 Use the wire whisk attachment for this one after a rough chop and you’ll have the perfect egg salad, every time.

-KitchenAid Bread Recipes & Doughs
+KitchenAid Stand Mixer Recipes for Bread & Doughs

 14. Pizza Dough.
 This is my pizza dough recipe for our famous Friday night pizza tradition.
 I bust out the mixer every Friday at 4 pm, like clockwork.

 16. Cinnamon Rolls.
 These are THE BEST cinnamon rolls on the planet.
-Well worth the loads of butter and overnight rise.
+Well worth loads of butter and overnight rise.

 17. Biscuits.
 Nothing cuts the butter better than the paddle attachment.
 Trust me.
 (This is my original biscuit recipe and this is my sourdough biscuit recipe, but if you’re a Bisquick-type of person, use this homemade Bisquick recipe instead.)